openebs-archive/openebs-docs/docs/prerequisites.md

      - /var/openebs/local:/var/openebs/local
 ```

-In the above snippet, default hostpath which will be created on the worker node using `LocalPV-hostpath` StorageClass is added under `extra_binds`.
+In the above snippet default hostpath, which will be created on the worker node using `LocalPV-hostpath` StorageClass, should be added under `extra_binds`.
 This configuration will help to create default hostpath directory on worker node for provisioning `LocalPV-hostpath` volume.

 <br>